Santee National Wildlife Refuge: Geology

 The refuge lies within the Atlantic Coastal Plain province of South Carolina.
 One of the features of the refuge is Dingle Pond, which is a Carolina Bay.

 Human history

-The refuge contains the Santee Native American mound, which is the farthest eastern known representation of the Mississippian culture.
-Later built upon this same mound was the Revolutionary British Fort Watson, which was taken by Marion's Brigade in April 1781.
-The site has been an important site of archeological investigations.
+The refuge contains the Santee Native American mound, which is the furthest eastern known representation of the Mississippian culture.
+Later built on this same mound was the Revolutionary British Fort Watson, which was taken by Marion's Brigade in April 1781.
+It has been an important site of archeological investigations.

 The refuge was established in 1941.
 The refuge was formerly much larger, but was reduced greatly in size in 1976 when the Lake Moultrie section in Berkeley County was discontinued due to lease termination.

 Ecology

 The refuge is especially important because its many wetlands support migratory birds.

 Within the refuge, which consists of mixed hardwoods and pines, marsh, old croplands, impoundments and open water, is a large diversity of wildlife, including bald eagles, and even the peregrine falcon.
-More common are deer, raccoons, bobcats, alligators, teal, wood ducks, Canada geese, mallards, pintails, red-tailed hawks, red-shouldered hawks, and wild turkeys.
+More common are deer, raccoons, bobcats, alligators, wood ducks, Canada geese, mallards, pintails, red-tailed hawks, red-shouldered hawks, and wild turkeys.